asifbhuiyann/Linux-Terminal-Using-Command-System/README.md

 # Linux-Terminal-Using-Command-System
- It's like a linux terminal system where some specific command willl be executed.
+ It's like a Linux terminal system where some specific command will be executed.
+Some basic Linux commands are implemented here like creating file, reading a file, writing a file, opening a file in a text editor, showing active processes, showing running processes, showing memory data, making the system sleep for a certain amount of time, showing a graphical representation of memory uses and some other features.
+Check it out.
+I believe you'll like it.